jdtonkin/tonkinlab/content/home/labinfo.md

 <br>
 ... how they resist and recover from disturbances
 <br>
-... and what they might look like in a future world.
+... and how they might look in a future world.
 <br>
 <br>
 We apply this knowledge to real-world problems to find